imReker/wxWebViewBlink/README.md

 Bring a modern and lightweight WebView control to wxWidgets on Microsoft Windows.

-The web engine is based on weolar's [MiniBlink](https://github.com/weolar/miniblink49), a lite version of [Blink](https://www.chromium.org/blink) core of Chromium.
+wxWebViewBlink is a Chromium webview backend for wxWidgets using weolar's [MiniBlink](https://github.com/weolar/miniblink49), a lite version of [Blink](https://www.chromium.org/blink) core of Google Chromium.

 ### Compatibility
 * Support all Windows starting from Windows XP.